Welcome to our Viavito Sumi review!

 Rowing is one of my absolute favourite exercises and I row a ton each week.
 It builds strength, fitness and is one of the easier forms of exercise, with no strain on your joints, or impact.

-The Viavito Sumi sits at a sub £200 budget price point, in a market where rowers such as the like the much-loved Concept 2 rower can run anywhere around the thousand pound mark.
+The Viavito Sumi sits at a sub £200 budget price point, in a market where rowers such as the like the much-loved Concept 2 rower (Amazon UK) can run anywhere around the thousand pound mark.